 - Projects with an unlimited budget

-The milestone model lets you check everything before being charged, which makes it a good option for short-term or test projects.
+A milestone model lets you check everything before charging, which makes it a good option for short-term or test projects.

-Here you pay fixed monthly payments composed of the team members’ salaries and the service provider’s fees.
+Here you pay fixed monthly payments composed of members’ salaries and the service provider’s fees.

 Pros and cons

-Choosing the dedicated team model is similar to building an in-house team, yet with greater perks for employers.
+Choosing a dedicated team model is similar to building an in-house team, yet with greater perks for employers.

-- Access to a vast talent pool.
-The dedicated team model can help you shrink your in-house knowledge gap without having to employ new team members.
+Access to a vast talent pool.
+A dedicated team model can help you shrink your in-house knowledge gap without having to employ new team members.

-- No recruiting headaches.
+No recruiting headache.
 This pricing model lets you bypass recruiting, onboarding, and training processes.
-A software vendor does it for you.
-Still, you may request developers’ CVs and interview them individually if you want to.
+A software development company does it for you.
+Still, you may request developers’ CVs and interview them individually.

-- No administrative duties.
-You don’t need to worry about covering administrative costs, yearly bonuses, sick leave, or vacation days.
-The software vendor does all of that on their side.
+No administrative duties.
+You don’t need to worry about covering administrative costs, yearly bonuses, sick leaves, or vacations.
+The software vendor does it on their side.

 At the same time, this pricing model requires you to invest time and effort to manage the team and has the following drawbacks.

-- Supervision.
-The software vendor provides you with highly qualified personnel and takes the administrative burden, but you are responsible for the management of their working process.
+Supervision.
+The software vendor provides you with highly qualified resources and takes the administrative burden, but you are responsible for the management of the working process.

-- Fixed payment.
-In most cases, you pay a fixed amount for a dedicated team even if they work less due to roadblocks or downtime.
+Fixed payment.
+In most cases, you pay a fixed amount for a dedicated team even if they worked less due to roadblocks or downtime.

-- Paid idle time.
-You still have to pay your monthly fees, even if you don’t have any ongoing tasks.
-The fees guarantee that the team is ready to step in whenever you need them.
+Paid idle time.
+You still have to pay your monthly fees, even If you don’t have any ongoing tasks.
+The price guarantees that the team is ready to step in whenever you need them.

 A dedicated development team model is ideal for clients who need to quickly boost the productivity of their internal dev team without recruiting more full-time professionals.
 It is also suitable in the following cases:

-- You want to have direct communication with the software engineers and manage the project development process
+- You want to have direct communication with software engineers and manage the project development process

-- You are looking for a specific tech stack specialist or seasoned developers to temporarily join your in-house team
+- You are looking for a specific tech stack, or seasoned developers to temporarily join your in-house team

-- You have a high in-house turnover or are experiencing a shortage of tech talent
+- You have a high in-house turnover or experience a shortage of tech talent

 - Your in-house team lacks the necessary skills